The Meaning of the Fool

 Note that A. E. Waite and others assigned the number 0 to this card, although itís the 22nd.
 For the Fool, that seems appropriate.

-The Ecstasy of Saint Paul.
+The Vision of Saint Paul.
 Painting by Nicolas Poussin, 1650.
 The usually somber apostle looks almost indecently joyous and carefree on this picture, for a change.
 Carried by angels and not a worry in the world.
 Thatís the spirit of the Fool.

-About the Tarot Fool Card
+A. E. Waite about the Tarot Fool Card

 - The Magician